Rare 17th-Century Parcel-Gilt Embroidered Silk Wall Hanging

 References:

-Turkophilia, Revealed, Ottoman Art in Private Collections, edited by Frederic Hitzel, Paris 2011, ISBN:978-29536615-14.
+3-Turkophilia, Revealed, Ottoman Art in Private Collections, edited by Frederic Hitzel, Paris 2011, ISBN:978-29536615-14.

 Please see the similarities with our current lot, particularly the borders decoration of the 17th century Saddle blanket, catalogued on pages 52-53.

-Turkische Kunst und Kultur Aus Osmanischer Zeit (Turkish Art and Culture from the Ottoman Period, Verlag Aurel Bongers Recklinghausen, 1985, ISBN: 3-7647-0374-1.
+4-Turkische Kunst und Kultur Aus Osmanischer Zeit (Turkish Art and Culture from the Ottoman Period, Verlag Aurel Bongers Recklinghausen, 1985, ISBN: 3-7647-0374-1.

 Please see the similarities with our current lot, particularly the borders decoration of the 17th century Saddle blanket, catalogued on pages 52-53.

-For related fabrics and textiles which are thought to believe to had been made during the same period, also please notice the similarities in terms of the technique used, designs and the fabric used and with similar rump ends please see: Ottoman Embroidery, by Roderick Taylor, with line drawing by Antony Maitland, Studio Vista, Please see the similar horse cloths as part of the Topkapi Museum in Istanbul- Turkey, the related items are catalogued on pages 154 & 155.
+5-For related fabrics and textiles which are thought to believe to had been made during the same period, also please notice the similarities in terms of the technique used, designs and the fabric used and with similar rump ends please see: Ottoman Embroidery, by Roderick Taylor, with line drawing by Antony Maitland, Studio Vista, please see the similar horse cloths as part of the Topkapi Museum in Istanbul- Turkey, the related items are catalogued on pages 154 & 155.

 Related Antiques